softvar/awesome-startups/README.md

 ## List of Countries

-This list is sorted in descending order of the number of startups a country has
+This list is sorted in descending order of the number of startups a country has.
+Click the country to view the startups.

 - [United States](countries/united-states.md)
 - [India](countries/india.md)
 - [United Kingdom](countries/united-kingdom.md)